martiabr/putti-plotter-plot/ideas.md

 - **MASSIV map series.
 Either just map or also line and dots to show path somehow.**
 - DNT map series - add cabins and paths and stuff somehow?
 - Map library with geotif.
 Autoscaling to fit a4.
 Crop function to fit a4.
 More easily prototype with low resolution then go to real.
-- **Isometric occult tests**
+- **Isometric occult tests:** 1. simplex noise to generate cubic terrain, houses on land (randomly placed or somehow find nice places to place buildings algorithmically.
+2. city generator - roads and skyscrapers/towers (possibly using wave collapse algorithm (https://marian42.de/article/wfc/) or something else)

 ### TODO:
-- generatize map code as an easy to use package
-- fix maps being flipped?
+- librarify iso